AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 Since pointer tagging is an important optimization GHC makes sure to apply it often.
 However there are a few cases where this surprisingly doesn't hold.
 This surfaced among other things in the issues #15155 and #14677

+There are two different issues here:

+1. Suppose a pointer P points to a constructor object.
+Then I would like the invariant that P is properly tagged -- eg it never has tag 0 meaning "thunk".
+I believe this is very nearly the case today, (see [this commeent](https://gitlab.haskell.org/ghc/ghc/merge_requests/1692#note_245358) in !1692, and may be the case *always* once we have nailed #17004.

+1. Suppose a data constructor has a pointer Q in a strict field of type T, where T is a data type.
+Then Q is a properly-tagged pointer to a data constructor (of type T).
+This is what #15155 is about.

+These are not the same!
+We could have (1) without (2) or (2) without (1).

 ### Failure to tag imported bindings

 When a module refers to a top level binding from a different module this *won't* be tagged except for trivial cases where we reference nullary constructors with an available unfolding.